 JAMES C. PRESTON

-To send flowers in memory of James C. Preston, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James C. Preston, please visit our Heartfelt Sympathies Store.

 James Clarence Preston, 92, of Hector, NY, and beloved husband of Gretta for 66 years, went to be with his Lord on September 2, 2019.
 He passed peacefully at home while holding his bride's hand.